 Education Activities and Outreach

-Saturday Academy (Now called STEM Academy) -- Summer classes: visit The STEM Academy Site for more information.
+STEM Academy-- Summer classes: visit The STEM Academy Site for more information.

 Some of our observational research has involved teaching at-risk middle school students in Pittsburgh to use the Alice programming system to create interactive, 3D stories.